antiboredom/internet-as-form/README.md

 ### 9/8/2017: Web sites

 * Introduction to HTML
-* Assignment: Make a simple website
+* Assignment: Make a simple website to host your projects for this class.

 ### 9/15/2017: YouTube Microgenres